-This clinical policy references Current Procedural Terminology (CPT®).
-CPT® is a registered trademark of the American Medical Association.
+This clinical policy references Current Procedural Terminology (CPT[®]).
+CPT[®] is a registered trademark of the American Medical Association.
 All CPT codes and descriptions are copyrighted 2020, American Medical Association.
 All rights reserved.
-CPT codes and CPT descriptions are from the current manuals and those included herein are not intended to be all-inclusive and are included for informational purposes only and may not support medical necessity.
+CPT codes and CPT descriptions are from the current manuals and those included herein are not intended to be all-inclusive and are included for informational purposes only.
 Codes referenced in this clinical policy are for informational purposes only.
-Inclusion or exclusion of any codes does not guarantee coverage.
+Inclusion of any codes does not guarantee coverage.
 Providers should reference the most up-to-date sources of professional coding guidance prior to the submission of claims for reimbursement of covered services.

-CPT ® Codes Description 83090 Homocysteine
+CPT® Codes Description 83090 Homocysteine